Learn About the WIC Farmers’ Market Nutrition Program

 Since they implement the program, state agencies also have the option of allotting increased benefit amounts to their residents.
 They do this by increasing the federal farmers market program benefit maximums by using funds from state, local and private agencies.
 Once these farmers market nutrition benefits are issued, WIC recipients can use them in place of cash to purchase certain foods at participating locations.
 State agencies authorize certain farmers markets and roadside stands to accept FMNP vouchers.
 These markets and roadside stands then take the checks or coupons they receive and deposit them into the bank or submit them to the appropriate state department for reimbursement.

-Eligibility for FMNP Benefits
+Learn About Requirements for FMNP Benefits

 To receive FMNP benefits, you must be a woman, child or infant older than four months.
 To receive senior FMNP benefits, you must be a senior who meets the age requirement determined by your state.
 Additionally, not all states have a program for seniors the same way not all states administer the program for WIC recipients.
 If you would like to receive WIC FMNP benefits, you must meet WIC eligibility requirements or be on the waiting list for certification.
 This includes being a pregnant woman, a breastfeeding woman, an infant or a child younger than five years of age.